codesandbox/docs/packages/projects-docs/pages/learn/setting-up/env.md

 |  Memory    |   4Gi    |
 |  Storage    |   8Gi    |

-If you hit any limitation during the beta then please [get in touch](mailto:support@codesandbox.io) and the team will adjust the limitations to make sure you can run your project.
+If you hit any limitations while using Projects Beta, [get in touch](mailto:support@codesandbox.io) and our team will adjust the limitations to suit your project.

 ## Environment configuration

-With the environment file you can configure various aspects of the running VMs.
+Configure various aspects of the running VMs.
 Currently the config allows you to set a specific `nodeVersion` , but more options will be available in the future.

 ### Getting started